 6. Magic Spoon

-Why it’s good: There’s one word that comes to mind when visiting Magic Spoon’s homepage: nostalgia—which not coincidentally ties into the brand’s unique selling proposition of recreating your favorite childhood flavors.
-The store is bright and whimsical, with animated pieces of cereal floating across the page.
+Why it’s good: There’s one word that comes to mind when visiting Magic Spoon’s homepage: nostalgia—which ties into the brand’s unique selling proposition of recreating your favorite childhood flavors with healthier ingredients.
+It’s a dynamic website that’s bright and whimsical, with animated pieces of cereal floating across the page.

 What you can steal: